Consultation for the Code of Conduct for Aged Care

 An older man and a younger man gardening and chatting

 In response to the recommendations of the Royal Commission into Aged Care Quality and Safety (Royal Commission), a Code of Conduct for Aged Care (Code) will start on 1 December 2022.
-It will apply to approved providers, their aged care workers and governing persons, giving older Australians receiving aged care more confidence in the workforce assisting them.
+It will apply to approved providers, their aged care workers and governing persons, giving Older people receiving aged care more confidence in the workforce assisting them.

 Between 16 November and 10 December 2021, public consultation was undertaken across the care and support sector on a draft Care and Support Sector Code of Conduct (Code of Conduct).
 Stakeholders from across the aged care, veterans’ care and disability support sectors were invited to provide feedback on the draft Code of Conduct, which was based on the existing National Disability Insurance Scheme Code of Conduct (NDIS Code of Conduct).